Loading of atoms into an optical trap with high initial phase-space density: Summary and Outlook

 The high initial PSD is advantageous for reducing the evaporation time.
 A short evaporation time is helpful for experiments requiring a high repetition rate.
 The reduction in the evaporation time also decreases the loss during the evaporation, including the loss due to collision with the hot background atoms.
 Thus, the high initial PSD will enable one to create a quantum gas in a rough vacuum environment.
 This is particularly suitable for hybrid experiments combining cold atoms with other systems.
 The fast evaporation might also open the possibility of evaporative cooling in an optical trap of a moderate detuning, as was used in this work.

 A larger atom number is also expected when using a trap having a larger volume combined with the loading from the molasses.
-A large trap volume mediates the collisional loss and leads to small $\beta'$, which should increase the atom number (approximately $\propto \sqrt{R/\beta'}$).
-With a trapping beam of higher power, it is feasible to increase the trap beam size by a factor of 2 while maintaining the trap depth.
-Noticing that the trap volume is proportional to $w^4$, the loading of $2 \times 10^7$ atoms is expected in such a trap.
-As the atom loss during the evaporation from $\rho$ = 0.02 to the critical value of $\rho_\mathrm{c}$ = 2.6 for the BEC transition is estimated to be 50 \% according to the scaling law \cite{PhysRevA.64.051403}, the entirely optical production of a BEC with more than $1 \times 10^7$ atoms is expected, while the all-optical BECs created previously contain at most around $10^6$ atoms, even with the trap beam of 58 W and the elaborate dynamical beam-size change \cite{PhysRevA.93.043403}.
-In particular, the use of high-power infrared laser is promising because the low photon scattering rate in it is appropriate for evaporative cooling.
-The reduced heating may also lead to a lower initial temperature.
+Loading of more than $1 \times 10^7$ atoms is expected with the use of a high power and wide trap beam, as demonstrated with the gray-molasses \cite{PhysRevA.90.033405, Burchianti2014}.
+The expected stagnation after the evaporation is proceeded due to the low density and collisional rate between atoms in a large trap can be compensated by an elaborate dynamical beam-size change \cite{PhysRevA.93.043403,PhysRevA.95.013609}.
+Combining these techniques, the all-optical production of a BEC with $1 \times 10^6$ or even more atoms is expected.
 Such a large BEC in an optical trap is suitable for many experiments including multi-component and spinor BEC experiments \cite{RevModPhys.85.1191, PhysRevLett.81.1539, Stenger1998, PhysRevLett.92.140403}.

-The loading method demonstrated here should be applicable to other experiments of cold atoms, and alkali atoms in particular, because no additional lasers nor changes in the MOT paths are required.
+The loading method demonstrated here should be applicable to other experiments of cold atoms, and atoms with large hyperfine splitting in particular, because no additional lasers nor changes in the MOT paths are required.
 The method will broaden the applications of cold atom gases owing to its capability of producing ultracold or quantum degenerate gases of large number of atoms in a short time.